meker12/commerce-channels.en/help/amazon-channel/store-integration.md

 1. Click **[!UICONTROL Connect]**.

-   The dialog closes and the new store appears on the [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page with a confirmation message.
+   The dialog closes and the new store appears on the [[!DNL Amazon sales channel] home](./amazon-sales-channel-home.md) page with a confirmation message.

-## Connect a store to Amazon Seller Central
+## Connect a store to [!DNL Amazon Seller Central]

 1. On the store dashboard, click **[!UICONTROL Connect store]** on the store card to launch [!DNL Amazon Seller Central] in a new tab.